tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 ### fullscreen

-Whether or not the application will start by taking up the entire screen.
+Whether or not the application will start by taking up the entire screen and remove the status bar.
 Default is false.

-Since Release 5.0.0, on Android, the theme will be set to `Theme.AppCompat.NoTitleBar.Fullscreen`.

 ### icon